bimdata/documentation-old/doc_sphinx/viewer/parameters.rst

 .. js:method:: BIMDataViewer.closeCustomWindow(id)

+    Close the custom window previously created

     :param string id: ID of the custom Window
     :returns: void

 .. js:method:: BIMDataViewer.setCustomWindowTemplate(id, template)

+    Apply a template to the custom window

     :param string id: ID of the custom Window
     :param string template: name of the template